Systemic juvenile idiopathic arthritis: Course, prognosis, and complications

 The clinical course, prognosis, and complications of systemic JIA are discussed in this review.
 The clinical manifestations, diagnosis, and treatment of systemic JIA are discussed separately, as are oligoarticular and polyarticular JIA.
 (See "Systemic juvenile idiopathic arthritis: Clinical manifestations and diagnosis" and "Systemic juvenile idiopathic arthritis: Treatment" and "Classification of juvenile arthritis" and "Oligoarticular juvenile idiopathic arthritis" and "Polyarticular juvenile idiopathic arthritis: Clinical manifestations, diagnosis, and complications".)

-The course of systemic juvenile idiopathic arthritis (JIA) is highly variable, which has prompted many observers to suspect that systemic JIA is not a single entity.
+The course of systemic JIA is highly variable, which has prompted many observers to suspect that systemic JIA is not a single entity.
 The typical child with systemic JIA experiences a several-month period of spiking fevers and rash, with varying degrees of arthralgia and arthritis.
 This is often followed by a relative quiescence of the systemic manifestations.
 However, there are some children who have persistently active systemic disease, which is associated with worse outcomes [2,4].
 (See 'Prognosis' below.)

 - Cassidy JT, Petty RE.
 Juvenile rheumatoid arthritis.
 In: Textbook of Pediatric Rheumatology, 4th ed, Cassidy JT, Petty RE (Eds), WB Saunders Company, Philadelphia 2001. p.218.